valentimgarcia/Exchange-rates-API/README.md

 - Run the ExchangeRatesApiApplication class
 - Open your browser at: http://localhost:8080/swagger-ui.html

-After this, just go to the Exchange Controller and test :)
+After this, just go to the Exchange Controller and test.